Schoolboy Rowe: Coaching and scouting

-Schoolboy had a career 158–101 record, 913 strikeouts, and a 3.87 ERA.
-He spent two seasons 1954-1955 as the Tigers' pitching coach.
+During the 1954 and 1955 seasons, Rowe was the Tigers' pitching coach and later first base coach.
 During this time, after the Tigers made the third out, Rowe would pick up the baseball, then hand or toss it to the Tiger pitchers as they came out of the dugout to go to the mound.
 He did this to each except Ned Garver, who superstitiously preferred to pick the ball up off the ground.
-Later, Rowe worked as a Tigers scout assigned to cover Arkansas, Louisiana, Mississippi, and East Texas.